bormaxi8080/osint-timeline/DRAFT.md

 How to Background Check an Italian Company in 10 Minutes by Mario Santella: https://www.mariosantella.com/how-to-background-check-an-italian-company-in-10-minutes/

-Velocity is a timeless, **modernist** theme for Obsidian.
-Bold and _opinionated_, the theme is subtle on the surface, but dares to reimagine what the Obsidian user interface experience can be: https://github.com/Gonzalo-D-Sales/obsidian-velocity
+Black Swans in OSINT.
+Why We Keep Missing the Impossible: https://www.dutchosintguy.com/post/black-swans-in-osint-why-we-keep-missing-the-impossible

+Data Cleaning Tools and Techniques for Non-Coders by GIJN: https://gijn.org/stories/data-cleaning-tools-and-techniques-for-non-coders/

 ----

 **OSINT Tools, Services and Investigations:**

 ViewDNS.info.
 Unlock the Power of Domain & IP Intelligence.
 Comprehensive data for domains, IPs, and more.
 Enhance your capabilities with powerful insights at your fingertips.: https://viewdns.info/

+Velocity is a timeless, **modernist** theme for Obsidian.
+Bold and _opinionated_, the theme is subtle on the surface, but dares to reimagine what the Obsidian user interface experience can be: https://github.com/Gonzalo-D-Sales/obsidian-velocity

+Hostagram is a powerful OSINT tool for Instagram, designed to extract and monitor as much information as possible from any public (or accessible) Instagram account: https://github.com/banaxou/hostagram

 N-ANOM is a tool to send sms anonymously: https://github.com/Nabil-Official/N-ANOM